-This sample chart was created in the ICANotes Behavioral Health EHR.
+This sample inpatient substance abuse chart was created in the ICANotes Behavioral Health EHR.
 The only words typed when creating this chart are highlighted in yellow.
-All other text is generated using the ICANotes customizable menu-driven content library.
+All other text is generated using the ICANotes button-driven content library.

 Holly Hill Residential Facility